-But the types of resources that will have a more direct bearing on the ability to implement efficiently are hard to quantify, and assessing them properly takes some shrewdness on the part of the safety manager.
+But the types of resources that will have a more direct bearing on the ability to efficiently implement an aviation SMS are hard to quantify, and assessing them properly takes some shrewdness on the part of the safety manager.

 This is because they are of a more qualitative nature, such as: